dannous/fanlab/README.md

 | How often it changes | constantly | typically not at all |
 | Other brightness modes | varies | 30 %, which you can't hear from a sofa |

-Measured over an hour against the projector's real thermal behaviour, Philips' controller made 232 speed changes and FanLab made 25 — and none of FanLab's were bigger than a single percent, where 232 of Philips' were five percent or more.
+Measured aginst the projector's real thermal behaviour, Philips' controller made 232 speed changes and FanLab made 25 — and none of FanLab's were bigger than a single percent, where 232 of Philips' were five percent or more.